Payments

 2. relating to or being a technological system (as for making payments) where information is transmitted (as by near field communication) without physical contact

 Contactless technology is also helping businesses of all sizes adapt to the digital economy, with the help of innovations like Tap on Phone, which turns a merchant’s smartphone into a digital cash register.
+It’s also powering a host of other capabilities, such as instantly provisioning a card into a mobile wallet, verifying a transaction or sending money to friends and family, all with just a tap.

 Many of us may take the concept of contactless for granted today because of how widely it’s been adopted, but it’s safe to say that this technology has sparked one of the biggest changes in consumer payments habits — perhaps in decades.
 Before contactless went mainstream, swiping your card at a terminal, or, later, dipping your card was the main way to pay.